Vision: an engaged community where all needs are met.

 Mission: Jericho Road Pasadena bridges communities by matching the professional talents of volunteers with the needs of community-based nonprofit organizations and businesses to promote community development, strengthen social services, and enrich the lives of volunteers.

-Jericho Road Pasadena is the first west coast affiliate of the successful Jericho Road Project, which originated in 2003 on the east coast.
 Jericho Road Pasadena was spearheaded by members of Neighborhood Unitarian Universalist Church of Pasadena, who worked with the Flintridge Center to assess whether there was a need in the local nonprofit community for the services it offered.
-When the answer was a clear “Yes,” local volunteers began raising operating funds and creating its structure.
-Like its other national affiliates, Jericho Road Pasadena bridges communities by providing to nonprofit community benefit organizations needed professional or technical expertise free of charge.
+When the answer was a clear “Yes,” local volunteers began raising operating funds and creating its structure and officially opened in May 2010.
+Jericho Road Pasadena bridges communities by providing to nonprofit community benefit organizations needed professional or technical expertise free of charge.
 Jericho Road Pasadena finds the skilled volunteer expertise within local churches and industry, works in collaboration with local nonprofit organizations to define the skills needed to meet their challenges, and then coordinates the resulting capacity-building effort on a project-by-project basis.
 Jericho Road Pasadena is a non-sectarian, nonprofit corporation recognized by the Internal Revenue Service with 501(c)(3) status.
 The name

 - Jericho Road Pasadena’s protocols and procedures cultivate a climate of mutual respect between our volunteers and clients.